lgong30/customized-IEEETrans/README.md

 Other customizations might also be very useful.

-> forcing to show full name in all references (useful when using in resume): change [line 132](https://github.com/lgong30/customized-IEEETrans/blob/master/IEEEtran.bst#L132) to
+- forcing to show full name in all references (useful when using in resume): change [line 132 of IEEEtran.bst](https://github.com/lgong30/customized-IEEETrans/blob/master/IEEEtran.bst#L132) to

   ```TeX
   FUNCTION {default.name.format.string}{ "{ff}{vv~}{ll}{, jj}" }